SimLoss/brain_age_predictor/README.md

 Datas from ABIDE (Autism Brain Imaging Data Exchange) are contained in .csv files inside brain_age_predictor/dataset folder and are handled with Pandas.
 This dataset contains 419 brain morphological features (volumes, thickness, area, etc.) of different brain segmented area (via Freesurfer sofware) belonging to 915 male subjects (451 cases, 464 controls) pespectively with with total mean age of
 17.47 ± 0.36 and 17.38 ± 0.40.
-The age distribution of subjects, although heterogeneous between CTR and ASD groups, presents quite a skewed profile:
+The age distribution of subjects, although heterogeneous between CTR and ASD groups, presents quite a skewed profile, as shown below:

 <img src="brain_age_predictor/images/AGE_AT_SCAN_histogram.png" width="700"/>

-while also age distribution across sites change quite drastically as shown in the following boxplot:
+Also age distribution across sites change quite drastically as shown in the following boxplot:

 <img src="brain_age_predictor/images/AGE_distribution_box plot.png" width="700"/>